sun-asterisk-research/langchain-google-calendar-tools/README.md

 ## How to use

-- Create Google Cloud project and enable Google Calendar API.
+- Create a Google Cloud project and enable Google Calendar API.
-- Get Oauth credentials for Desktop app, please refer <https://developers.google.com/calendar/api/guides/overview> for detail.
+- To get Oauth credentials for the Desktop app, please refer <https://developers.google.com/calendar/api/guides/overview> for detail.
-- Download credentials file to ./notebooks and rename to `credentials.json`.
-If you want to keep its original file name, please replace the value of `client_secrets_file` in  [demo.ipynb](notebooks/demo.ipynb) with valid path which point to credentials file.
+- Download the credentials file to `./notebooks` and rename it to `credentials.json`.
+If you want to keep its original file name, please replace the value of `client_secrets_file` in [demo.ipynb](notebooks/demo.ipynb) with the valid path which points to the credentials file.
 - Run this notebook to perform the listed functions

 ## Limitations

 Due to the short development time, some of the following parts have not been completed and will be improved in the future:

-- Timezone: Currently being fixed to Vietnam's timezone, in the future it will be taken from the user's Calendar or from the system
+- Timezone: Currently being fixed to Vietnam's timezone, it will be taken from the user's Calendar or the system in the future
-- Update recurring events: currently there are no event updates available
+- Update recurring events:  has not been implemented yet
 - Functions related to inviting others and responding to invitations have not been implemented

 ## License